Li-Tong-621/DMID/README.md

 python utils_cal_N_2.py
 ```

--  🔨 To perform our improved noise transformation by yourself:
+-  🔨 To perform our improved noise transformation method by yourself:

 ```
 python main_for_real_NT.py